dwillmer/phosphor-command-1/README.md

 Supported Runtimes
 ------------------

-THe runtime versions which are currently *known to work* are listed below.
+The runtime versions which are currently *known to work* are listed below.
 Earlier versions may also work, but come with no guarantees.

 - Node 0.12.7+
 - IE 11+